 Your startup’s cash is the fuel of its validation journey.
 Go out of it, and your dream is over.
 So, that’s why a cash plan is a non-negotiable item on your to-do list, from day one.

 Well, maybe you rolled your eyes when you read “cash plan”—because you thought about “Balance Sheet”, “Cash Flow Report”, “Income Statement”, “Valuation”, “Cap Table”, and so on.

 But, don’t freak out about all these financial reports, for now.
-Although they’re important, I suggest you to start with something much simpler.
+Although they’re important, I suggest you start with something much simpler.
 A one-page cash plan.

 So…What Is A Cash Plan?

 A cash plan is a one-page living document in which you express how you intend to invest your early-stage startup’s money, in order to validate your idea.
-It reports your cash allocation strategy, as well as the impact of this strategy in your cash flow, cash balance, and cash metrics.
+It reports your cash allocation strategy, as well as the impact of this strategy on your cash flow, cash balance, and cash metrics.